jgperrin/net.jgp.books.spark.ch04/README.md

 # Spark in Action, 2nd edition - chapter 4

-Welcome to Spark with Java, chapter 4.
+Welcome to Spark in Action, 2nd edition, chapter 4.
 This chapter is about laziness.

 The dataset used in this chapter is NCHS' teen birth rates for age group 15 to 19 in the United States, divided by County, from 2003 to 2015.

-This code is designed to work with Apache Spark v3.0.0.
+This code is designed to work with Apache Spark v3.1.2.

 ## Labs

 Each chapter has one or more labs.
-Labs are examples used for teaching in the book(https://www.manning.com/books/spark-in-action-second-edition?a_aid=jgp).
+Labs are examples used for teaching in the [book](https://www.manning.com/books/spark-in-action-second-edition?a_aid=jgp).
 You are encouraged to take ownership of the code and modify it, experiment with it, hence the use of the term **lab**.

 ### Lab \#200